The non-orientable 4-genus for knots with 8 or 9 crossings: Computations of

 \section{Computations of $\gamma_4$}

 This sections computes the value $\gamma_4(K)$ for all knots $K$ with crossing number equal to 8 or 9, thereby proving Theorems \ref{8CrossingKnots} and \ref{9CrossingKnots}.
 The computations are organized into 4 subsections: Section \ref{SectionOnSliceAndConcordantKnots} considers those 8- and 9-crossing knots that are either slice (and hence have $\gamma_4$ equal to 1), are concordant to a knot with a known value of $\gamma_4$, or admit a single non-orientable band move resulting in a slice knot.
 Sections \ref{SectionOnYasuharaKnots}, \ref{SectionOnHalfYasuharaKnots} and \ref{SectionOnNullYasuharaKnots} consider knots $K$ with $\sigma (K) +4\cdot \text{Arf}(K)$ congruent to 4, 2 and 0 modulo 8 respectively, and rely on Theorems \ref{TheoremWithLowerBoundOnGamma4WhenSigmaPlus4ArfEqual2} and \ref{TheoremWithLowerBoundOnGamma4WhenSigmaPlus4ArfEqual4} to work out the their value of $\gamma_4$.
-We note that while these theorems only apply to alternating knots, by happenstance most of the non-alternating knots \eqref{TheNonAlternatinKnots} with 8 or 9 crossings, are already addressed in Section \ref{SectionOnSliceAndConcordantKnots} as they are all either slice (in the case of $8_{20}$ and $9_{46}$), concordant to a knot with $\gamma_4=1$ (in the case of $8_{21}$), or admit a single non-oriented band move to a slice knot (in the case of $8_{19}$, $9_{42}$, $9_{43}$, $9_{44}$, $9_{45}$, $9_{47}$ and $9_{48}$).
-The only remaining non-alternating knot $9_{49}$ is addressed in Section \ref{SectionOnYasuharaKnots} by solely relying on Proposition \ref{NonOrientableBandMoveLemma}, which in turn does not use the assumption of the knot being alternating.
+We note that while these theorems only apply to alternating knots, by happenstance most of the non-alternating knots \eqref{TheNonAlternatinKnots} with 8 or 9 crossings, are already addressed in Section \ref{SectionOnSliceAndConcordantKnots} as they are all either slice (in the case of $8_{20}$ and $9_{46}$), or admit a single non-oriented band move to a slice knot (in the case of $8_{19}$, $9_{42}$, $9_{43}$, $9_{44}$, $9_{45}$, $9_{47}$ and $9_{48}$).
+The only remaining non-alternating knots are $8_{21}$ and $9_{49}$, which are addressed in Section \ref{SectionOnHalfYasuharaKnots} and Section \ref{SectionOnYasuharaKnots}, respectively, by relying on Proposition \ref{NonOrientableBandMoveLemma}, which in turn does not use the assumption of the knot being alternating.